mrcsmcl/team4gdd/missions.md

    - The player learns basic movement and interaction controls while Vinny explains the plan through the headset.

 2. **Living Room:**
-   - The first stealth challenge: grab the clock without alerting the father.
+   - The first stealth challenge: grab the watch without alerting the father.

 3. **Kitchen:**
    - Temporarily disable sensors and coordinate opening the fridge.